PebbleRoad/sharepoint-html-boilerplate/Readme.md

 ## Fonts

 SharePoint uses Segoe UI font across the site.
-The boilerplate font-face checks for local `Segoe UI` font in both windows and mac, the font is download as per your font-face declaration if not found
+The boilerplate checks for local `Segoe UI` font in both windows and mac, the font is downloaded if not found in local system.

 Example: